hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 It's recommended to start from here: [Getting started with Cumulocity](https://cumulocity.com/guides/users-guide/getting-started/)
 To create a free account go to [Software AG Cloud](https://cumulocity.com/guides/users-guide/getting-started/)

 The next step is to add devices, that can be done in different ways.
-You can add devices via device management, but also from the device itself, which I think is much easier.
+You can add devices via device management, but also from the device itself, which is much easier.
 In Step 8 registering the gateway, from the device itself is explained.
 You can add extra functionality to Cumulocity, like the possibility to send commands to the device.
 That can also be set up from the device itself.
 That is also explained in step 8.

 ## Step 4 Set-up Client 1